 Controlling PMO ensures that the processes, tools, and standards are being followed in the projects.
 As the name suggests, the PMO team works with control but the level of control is moderate.
 The controlling PMO team continues to re-evaluate the portfolio and helps the team to achieve their milestones on time without any hurdles by modifying the methodologies and processes as required.

 Directive PMO has full control over the projects.
 They provide the Project managers and resources to manage the projects.
 Projects are handled more professionally, and the Project managers have to report back to the directive PMO to maintain a high level of consistency in the project level work.

 They have complete authority to make decisions and execute the initiatives for the betterment of the project.
 Directive PMO is suitable for big organizations.

-Business Benefits Of PMO
+Business Benefits of PMO

-They have all the information, and they provide the same in the portfolio so that all the stakeholders are on the same page and decisions can be taken based on the information and artifacts provided.
+They have all the information, and they provide the same in the portfolio so that all the stakeholders are on the same page and decisions can be made based on the information and artifacts provided.
 PMO centralizes all the documents of a project and also all the projects into one system, only to give better understanding and visibility from project and business points of view.

 #2) Delivery of Projects “On -time and within budget”

 The PMO ensures that the project is completed on time and within the budget.
 They will keep track of the project and highlight if they observe any risks in the project.

 #3) Improves consistency

 As PMO maintains the standards and best practices for the projects, the team does not have to work on it, they just need to follow the guidelines provided by the PMO team, which increases the consistency of the projects.